Phylogenetics-Brown-BIOL1425/hydroidolina/README.md

 ![Combined tree](https://rawgit.com/antropoteuthis/hydroidolina/master/4trees.png)

 The first logical comparison would be the combined matrix tree with the published Figure 1.

 Both recognize the main clades ((((Leptothecates and Siphonophores) and (Filifera III and Filifera IV))  and Aplanulata) and Capitata) and Trachilina).

-However, the produce combined tree fails to recognize the paraphyletic relationship of the Filifera groups, clustering them together in one clade.
+However, the produced combined tree fails to recognize the paraphyletic relationship of the Filifera groups, clustering them together in one clade.

 The most conserved gene, 18S, produces a tree that very much resembles the published and combined matrix tree, except it places Filifera III as sister group to all non-trachyline, non-capitate hydroilines.